-(Only required if applicable) If the course was offered previously under a different course ID/number, select the green "plus" • button to open the window where you will select that past course department & number.
-If the former designation was so old that it predated the current SIS, it will not appear on this picklist and it will need to be typed into the following textbox next to the second "Formerly" heading.
-Check the printed or online catalog's course description, as it often contains this information even if the SIS and CIM do not.
+(Only required if applicable) If the course was offered previously under a different course ID/number, select the green "plus" button to open the window where you will select that past course department & number.
+If the course was so old that it predated Banner, it will not appear on this picklist and it will need to be typed into the following textbox next to the second "Formerly" heading.
+Check the printed or online catalog's course description, as they often contain this information even if Banner and CIM don't.